-LANCASTER – Eighteen-year-old Eastside High School student Gil Huliganga was arrested this week for allegedly hacking into the school’s computers to change his failing grades, according to a press release from the Lancaster Sheriff’s Station.
+LANCASTER – A student was arrested this week for allegedly hacking into a school’s computers to change failing grades, according to a press release from the Lancaster Sheriff’s Station.
 Read it below:

 After a lengthy investigation, Lancaster deputies with the School Safety Unit arrested an Eastside High School student for altering his failing grades through the school’s computer network.

 [The suspect] is accused of “hacking” into the school’s computer system to change his “F” grades to “A” grades.